 General composition of the book is similar to that of the dissertation.
-First four chapters cover current state of the problem of sex, unclear phenomena and riddles, existing theories and their criticism.
+The first four chapters cover the current state of the problem of sex with its unclear phenomena and riddles, existing theories and their criticism.
 Chapters 5 and 6 are devoted to the classification and analysis of reproduction types, chapter 7-involvement of the sexes in the transmission of information to the progeny, chapter 8-sex ratio.
-Sexual dimorphism, mechanisms of it's occurrence, forms and rules are described in chapters 9-12.
+Sexual dimorphism, mechanisms of its occurence, forms and rules are described in chapters 9-12.
 Sexual dimorphism in pathology is examined in chapter 13.

 Chapter 14 covers possible mechanisms of discovered relationships, chapter 15-predictions.
-Summary has all statements of the new theory and the general scheme of the trait's evolution in ontogeny and phylogeny.
-The main goal was to and at the same time as much as possible to preserve the style of author's publications.
+The summary has all statements of the new theory and the general scheme of the trait's evolution in ontogeny and phylogeny.
+The main goal of the book was to consistently describe the theory while maintaining the style of V. Geodakian's articles.
 The book does not attempt to make a full review of the area of sex research, which can be found in several monographs.
-The areas where the thery was already applied were covered the most.
+The areas where the theory was already applied received the most coverage.

 The book is intended to scientists, teachers, students, and other professionals working in the fields of biology, medicine, psychology, sociology, anthropology, and many other related branches of science.
-Since sex-related questions are of great interest to almost everybody, more simplle description of the theory can be found on official theory's web site (www.geodakian.com).
+Since sex-related questions are of great interest to almost everybody, a more simplle description of the theory can be found on official theory's web site (www.geodakian.com).